-HOUSE DECORATION AT POMPEII The people of Pompeii were surrounded by magnificant decorated rooms which have survived to this day.
-This is an extract about wall paintings and a famous mosaic, taken from Pompeii: the last day by Dr Paul Wilkinson German traveller and writer, said that the deaths of the cities of Pompeii and Herculaneum were significant not for the brevity of life but for the perpetuity of art.
-Art played an important part in the daily lives of the inhabitants of Pompeii.
-Although they lived in a provincial country area, the people of Pompeii were surrounded by decoration, that had a meaning for them.
-The architecture complimented the frescoes, mosaics, stucco reliefs and sculptures in such a way that it can give us an understanding of how the Romans lived.
-We can see the cruelty of the gladiatorial contests, see human desires and fantasies at the brothels and try to understand the secret rites of initiation into the cult of Dionysies at the Villa of the Mysteries.
-But the most exciting experience is seeing the frescos, mosaics, stucco reliefs and sculptures in the rooms or buildings where the people of Pompeii and Herculaneum had wished to see and enjoy them.
-To help understand the chronological development of Pompeian wall painting, the scholar, August Mau, writing in 1882, established that there were four styles of wall painting.
-The definition of these four styles is still in use today.
+The people of Pompeii were surrounded by magnificent decorated rooms which have survived to this day.
+This is an extract about wall paintings and a famous mosaic, taken from Pompeii: the last day by Dr Paul Wilkinson

+To help understand the chronological development of Pompeian wall painting, the scholar August Mau, writing in 1882, established that there were four styles of wall painting.
+His definition of these four styles is still in use today.
 The name of one painter has survived from the many that must have painted at Pompeii.
-Pliny the Younger wrote that a painter called Studius, who lived at the time of Augustus, introduced to Pompeii: "the delightful style of decorating walls with representations of villas, harbours, landscape gardens, sacred groves, woods, hills, fish ponds, straits, streams and shores, any scene in short that took his fancy" (Pliny, Natural History, Vol IX, books 33-35).
+Pliny the Younger wrote that Studius, who lived at the time of Augustus, introduced 'the delightful style of decorating walls with representations of villas, harbours, landscape gardens, sacred groves, woods, hills, fish ponds, straits, streams and shores, any scene in short that took his fancy' (Pliny, Natural History, Vol. IX, books 33-35).

+To create these

+wonderful paintings the

+wall had to be prepared

+with up to three coats

+of fine plaster.
+The

+background of the

+picture was painted

+first, and left to dry.

+The figures and

+decoration were then

+added.
+The paint

+mixture probably

-To create these wonderful paintings the wall had to be prepared with up to three coats of fine plaster.
-The background of the picture was painted first, and left to dry.
-The figures and decoration were then added, the paint mixture probably included glue and wax to give a shine to the surface that was also polished.
-The subject matter was seldom original, there were no copyright laws in ancient Rome and most Roman paintings (and some sculptures) were derived from Greek originals.
-The more famous the original Greek artist, the more he seem to have been copied, and occasionally, emulated.
+included glue and wax to

+give a shine to the surface that was also polished.
+The subject matter was seldom original; there were no copyright laws in ancient Rome and most Roman paintings (and some sculptures) were derived from Greek originals.
+The more famous the original Greek artist had been, the occasionally, emulated.

-First- and Second-Style Painting
+First- and second-style Painting